-Restaurante Dos Cielos by Hermanos Torres, Madrid, Spain
+Restaurante Dos Cielos by Hermanos Torres restaurant review - Madrid, Spain

 It’s always a tricky thing when television chefs try to translate their winning ratings formula into a bricks and mortar establishment.
 But when the chefs in question were trained by the likes of Alain Ducasse and Santi Santamaria, it’s probably a good idea to reserve judgment for the time being.